 Article XI.
 Finance

 ARTICLE I. NAME AND PURPOSES

 The name of this organization shall be the International Organization for Health, Sports, and Kinesiology (hereinafter referred to as the “IOHSK”)

 Section 2.
 Purposes

-The purpose of the IOHSK are to:
+The purposes of the IOHSK are to:

 1. Support the scholarly, professional, and academic activities of the IOHSK;

-2. Facilitates the cooperation of professors and research scholars in universities and college, and in related fields of Health, Sports, and Kinesiology, for the promotion of the interests of higher education, research, relevant business in Health, Sports, and Kinesiology, and in general to increase the usefulness and advance the standards, ideals, and welfare of the profession.
+2. Facilitates the cooperation of professors and research scholars in universities and colleges, and in related fields of Health, Sports, and Kinesiology, for the promotion of the interests of higher education, research, relevant business in Health, Sports, and Kinesiology, and in general to increase the usefulness and advance the standards, ideals, and welfare of the profession.

 3. Encourage faculty and student participation in scholarly, academic, and professional

 activities at the IOHSK.